Skip to main content

 Outdoor recreation is woven into the fabric of western Nebraska rural communities like McCook.
 Nature is never more than a few minutes away.
 Numerous State Recreation Areas, Reservoirs, and Wildlife Management Areas throughout the area are great place for birding, camping, hunting and fishing.

 Whether you come to McCook for shopping, an overnight stay or a several day excursion for the whole family, we promise that it will be a memorable experience!
 Enjoy the natural settings and outdoor adventures along the river, prairie lakes and walking trails.
 Celebrate with us during our award-winning festivals, special events, and annual celebrations.
 Stroll along our brick streets at your leisure while visiting our specialty shops and restaurants.
-From pumpkins to cattle, our farms offer a glance of the Midwest lifestyle.

-Key Challenges and Advantages
+Key Advantages and Challenges

 Advantages Challenges

-Decreasing population Leadership from all generations
+Leadership from all generations Decreasing working age population

-Attracting, recruiting, and retaining necessary qualified staff to a small rural community Hub for trade and multiple job opportunities
+Hub for trade and multiple job opportunities Attracting, recruiting, and retaining necessary qualified staff to a small rural community

-McCook Community College student base
+McCook Community College student base Available childcare programs

 Community Service Groups – Optimists, Rotary, Lions, Habitat for Humanity